flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/gravity-gear-ext.md

 If the normal system fails to extend the gear hydraulically, the flight crew can use a crank to extend it mechanically.

-When a crew member turns the crank clockwise 3 turns, it :
+When a crew member turns the crank clockwise 3 turns, it:

 - isolates the landing gear hydraulics from the green hydraulic system,
 - unlocks the landing gear doors and the main and nose main gear,